BeepRebel/rss-feed-app/README.md

 - Verify the `.env` file configuration, especially the database connection.
 - Check the server logs for any errors (`storage/logs/laravel.log`).

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source.

 ## Contact

-For any inquiries or support, please contact [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or support, please contact charvipahuja2385@gmail.com(mailto:charvipahuja2385@gmail.com).